-Detonation Outdoor detonation or burning of explosives or propellants that failed (duds), were damaged (such as by fracturing), or were otherwise not consumed in outdoor testing.s

-(i.e., duds) or were damaged in outdoor tests (e.g., by fracturing) in oOutdoor detonation or burning would be in areas designated and routinely used for explosive detonation or burningthose purposes under an existing applicable permits issued by Federal, state-or, and local authorities (such as a permit for a RCRA miscellaneous unit (40 CFR part 264, subpart X)).
+Outdoor detonation or burning of explosives or propellants that failed (duds), were damaged (such as by fracturing), or were otherwise not consumed in testing.
+Outdoor detonation or burning would be in areas designated and routinely used for those purposes under existing applicable permits issued by Federal, state, and local authorities (such as a permit for a RCRA miscellaneous unit (40 CFR part 264, subpart X)).